robotastic/trunk-recorder/docs/DEBUG.md

-# How to Debuga Seg Fault
+# How to Debug a Seg Fault

 When Trunk Recorder crashes and give a Segmentation Fault error (a SegFault), there are some steps you can take to figure out what is causing it.
 Pulling this information makes it a lot easier to figure what is going wrong.